Human Studies

 KIN 729.
 Physical Education Seminar.
 3 Hours.

-This course involves the development of thesis or research project presentation.
+This course involves the completion of a research project and presentation.

 Faculty